McMorranLab/wsp_tools/docs/docsmd/docs.md

 **Parameters**

-  - **mode** : *ndarray* <br /> An array with the data to represent.
+  - **mode** : *complex ndarray* <br /> An array with the data to represent.
 Dtype may be complex or real - if real, the color will be uniform, and values will be represented by brightness.

   - **cmap** : *string, optional* <br /> If `cmap = 'uniform'`, the
     CIELAB color space will be used.
 Otherwise, any pyplot